martinswan/framework/examples/loader-databricks/src/index.md

 # Databricks data loader

-Here’s a TypeScript data loader that queries Databricks.
+Here’s a JavaScript data loader that queries Databricks.
 It runs a simple query that returns 100 rows from the `nyctaxi` sample dataset.

 ```js run=false
 import {csvFormat} from "d3-dsv";